SCouT: Synthetic Counterfactuals via Spatiotemporal Transformers for Actionable Healthcare: Experiments

-From Fig.~\ref{fig:donorpool}, we gain insight into the effect of donor pool size on the accuracy of our prediction.
-Synthetic counterfactual problems often tend to have a few donors.
-Hence, we set $N \in [5, \cdots ,20]$ with $\sigma^2=1$.
+From Fig.~\ref{fig:donorpool}, we gain insight into the effect of the donor pool size on the accuracy of our prediction.
+Synthetic counterfactual problems often tend to have a small number of donors for eg. few states tend to experience similar policies, rare diseases inflict a small number of the population etc. Hence, we set $N \in [5, 10, 15, 25,50,75,100]$ with $\sigma^2=1$.
 Our estimator achieves a lower RMSE for most donor pool sizes with pre-training.
+We plot the SC estimates obtained by all the evaluated methods for different donor pool sizes in Fig.~\ref{fig:donors}.
 Note that, the performance without pre-training the model is worse and, therefore, this step is crucial for the model to be biased in the right way prior to finetuning.
+For $N=5$, we observe that our model underfits compared to other methods.
+This is expected given the complexity of Transformer models and the data constraints for extremely few number of donors.
+However we outperform the other models as the number of donors increase.
 With the availability of more donors, the performance margin between linear estimators and our model narrows.
-We posit that the other models, which assume underlying linear factorized models with fixed temporal effects, need a higher number of donors to control for time-varying confounders.
+We attribute this observation to two causes.
+First, we posit that the other models, which assume underlying linear factorized models with fixed temporal effects, need a higher number of donors to control for time-varying confounders and hence yield better predictions only when the donors increase.
+Second, the stronger choice of inductive bias by using all the donors simultaneously to predict the outcomes leads to slight overfitting for spatiotemporal transformers as the number of donors increase.
+This opens up interesting directions to prevent such overfitting via prior donor elimination, sparsity constraints on Transformer attention among other possible regularization methods and we leave this for future work.

 Next, we evaluate our approach on real-life datasets at both population and individual levels spanning public health, randomized trials, and rare diseases.